-A. Design review shall apply to all private non-residential development development in the central business, public and neighborhood business zones and all_certain development in the residential zones including subdivisions (long plats), multi-family development, planned unit developments, cottage housing, clustered residential development attached single family dwelling units (townhouses), duplexes, detached accessory dwelling units, wireless communication antenna arrays, and additions to single family residences to accommodate an accessory dwelling unit or bed and breakfast room(s) with the exception of one family dwellings; provided, that and accessory buildings larger than 1,200 square feet are subject to the provisions of this chapter as set forth in Section 18.22.050(B)(2)(b).
-Specifically exempt from design review are developments involving one and two family dwellings.
+A. Design review shall apply to all private_non-residential development development in the central business, public and neighborhood business zones and all_certain development in the residential zones including subdivisions (long plats), multi-family development, planned unit developments, cottage housing, clustered residential development_attached single-family dwelling units (townhouses), duplexes, detached accessory dwelling units, wireless communication antenna arrays, and additions to single-family residences to accommodate an accessory dwelling unit or bed and breakfast room(s) with the exception of one-family dwellings; provided, that and accessory buildings larger than 1,200 square feet are subject to the provisions of this chapter as set forth in Section 18.22.050(B)(2)(b).
+Specifically exempt from design review are developments involving one and two family dwellings unless part of a larger project that is subject to design review.